edah-hub/News-Highlights/README.md

 ## Setup/Installation Requirements
    * To run the application, in your terminal:

-    1. Clone or download the Repository
+    1. Clone or download zip the Repository
     2. Create a virtual environment
     3. Read the requirements file and Install all the requirements.
     4. Edit the start.sh file with your api key from the news.org website